fru/btld-template/literate/1-base-state.md

-# Reactivity aka.
-Model Change Detection
+# Base State

-Reactivity is a key differentiator among front-end frameworks.
-Each framework has its unique approach to data synchronization and DOM manipulation.
+This is the literary code that defines how data is stored and reactivity is implemented for the btld templating engine.

 We employ a technique that involves freezing all the data utilized for rendering components.
 With the use of proxies, updates can still be made without the need